Tips for Preventing Mold in Your Home

 Mold is one of the most frustrating things for a homeowner to find in their home as it could lead to property damage and even pose health risks.
-It can grow on just about any surface as well as on carpet, clothing, and in hard to see places such as inside walls and above ceiling tiles.
-If mold is not removed, the spores could spread to other areas of your home and it could drastically increase certain health risks such as allergies or respiratory disease.
-Mold growth is typically a result of excess moisture so the best way to prevent mold is to control the level of moisture in your home.
-The following tips will help you control moisture to ultimately prevent mold growth.
+It can grow on just about any surface including in hidden areas above ceilings and inside walls where it can cause significant damage before you even find it.
+If mold growth is not removed, the spores can spread the growth to other areas of your home and the existing mold colonies can eventually cause significant structural damage.
+The risk of allergic reactions and other health effects will also increase the longer one is exposed to mold.

-- Ventilation: Maintaining proper ventilation within your home will help reduce the moisture level, especially in high moisture areas such as the kitchen and bathroom.
-You should also make sure that vent appliances such as the dryer and stove are venting outside the house and not in the attic.
+- Check ventilation: Maintaining proper ventilation within your home will help reduce the moisture level, especially in high moisture areas like the kitchen and bathroom.
+You can improve ventilation in your kitchen and bathroom by using exhaust fans that vent outside.
+Also make sure that appliances like your dryer and stove vent outside of your home.
 Running an air conditioner or dehumidifier and opening windows will help improve the ventilation as well.

-- Mold Resistant Products: If you are having a new home built or are renovating your current home, consider installing mold resistant drywall or sheetrock and using mold inhibiting paint.
+- Use mold resistant products: If you are having a new home built or are renovating your current home, consider installing mold resistant drywall or sheetrock and using mold inhibiting paint.
 Mold resistant drywall is paperless, unlike traditional drywall, and is ideal for high moisture areas such as the kitchen, bathroom, basement, or laundry room.